DipokalLab/glass/README.md

 A collection of 3D typography ready for immediate use on the web.
 Easily output as images.
 Built with Three.js.

-Customize 3D typography to your liking and export it as an image.
+Customize typography to your liking and export it as an image.
 Enter your own custom text to download the generated image.

+> [!NOTE]
+> 📢 <strong>This project is actively maintained and continuously updated.</strong> We are constantly adding new typography effects to expand support.

 ## Roadmap